vdhulst/idavie_docs/docs/source/gui.rst

 10) Button to change the colour of the current source list.
 11) Button to make the current source list visible.
 12) Button to hide the current source list.
-13) Button to save the current source list to an iDaVIE VOTable.xml file.
+13) Button to save the current source list to an iDaVIE VOTable :literal:`.xml` file.
 14) Source name will appear here for all lists.
 For imported sources, this can be assigned to a column with the dropdown in the SOURCES tab of the Desktop GUI.
 15) The name of the list will appear here.
 For imported sources this will be the file name.
 16) For imported sources, this button populates the menu with the previous list.